mrnithish/Data-Analysis-Diwali-Sales/README.md

 ## License

-This project is licensed under the [License Name].
+This project is licensed under the Apache License.
 See the [LICENSE.md](LICENSE.md) file for details.

--